 While many people still think of the murals on Brick Lane as graffiti, I know they’re so much more than that!

-If you’re keen for a guide, I would recommend the street art Brick Lane London tour with Free Tours by Foot.
+If you’re keen on a guide, I would recommend the street art Brick Lane London tour with London With A Local.
 Otherwise, follow the

 Useful info – getting to Brick Lane